MalakEhabb/ML-based-Product-Matching/README.md

 - Accuracy score on the test set.
 - Cross-validation score with 5 folds.

-## Model Saving and Reusage
+## Model Saving
 - The trained model and vectorizer are saved using `joblib`.
-- A pipeline function allows loading the model and applying it to new datasets.
-- Predictions are made, and confidence scores are generated.
-- Predicted product matches are assigned SKUs from a master file.

 ## Visualization
 - A bar chart visualizes false matches categorized by confidence levels.
 - A pie chart shows the percentage of false matches above and below a threshold.

-## Walkthrough
+## Walkthrough for model reusage
+- Download the repository
 - Unzip the product_matching_model
 - install the requirments
 - run the predict.py script